Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Transforming the Problem into Geometric Programming (GP)

 \subsection{Pseudo Code of Our GP Optimization Solver}

-\begin{proposition}[Convergence of the Optimization Solver] We generate a sequence of solutions for $\bm{\mathcal{P}}$ by utilizing the GP-based solver (i.e. Algorithm~\ref{alg:cent}) and employing the approximations (a-i) arithmetic-geometric mean inequality \eqref{eq:approxPosMonMain} and (a-ii) sum-power approximations $\min\{A, B\}\approx (A^{-p}+B^{-p})^{-\frac{1}{p}}$ and $\max\{A, B\}\approx (A^{p}+B^{p})^{-\frac{1}{p}}$.
-Under sufficiently tightness of (a-ii) approximations, the resulting solutions (i.e., $\mathbf{x}^\star$) converge to the Karush–Kuhn–Tucker (KKT) conditions of $\bm{\mathcal{P}}$ when combined with (a-i). \end{proposition} \begin{proof} It is straightforward to verify that Algorithm \ref{alg:cent} yields an \textit{inner approximation} \cite{marks1978general} of ~$\bm{\mathcal{P}}$ under the tight approximations of (a-ii).
-To establish convergence, it suffices to verify the three characteristics outlined in~\cite{marks1978general} for our solver, under (a-i), to prove the convergence, which can be shown using the techniques of~\cite{xu2014global} and are omitted here for brevity. \end{proof}
+\begin{proposition}[Convergence of the Optimization Solver] The resulting solution (i.e., $\mathbf{x}^\star$) of Algorithm \ref{alg:cent} converges to the Karush–Kuhn–Tucker (KKT) conditions of problem $\bm{\mathcal{P}}$. \end{proposition} \begin{proof} Algorithm \ref{alg:cent} generates a sequence of solutions for $\bm{\mathcal{P}}$ by employing two approximations: (a-i) arithmetic-geometric mean inequality \eqref{eq:approxPosMonMain} and (a-ii) sum-power approximation $\max\{A, B\}\approx (A^{p}+B^{p})^{-\frac{1}{p}}$.
+It is straightforward to verify that Algorithm \ref{alg:cent} yields an \textit{inner approximation} \cite{marks1978general} of~$\bm{\mathcal{P}}$ under the tight approximation of (a-ii).
+To establish convergence, it suffices to verify the three characteristics outlined in~\cite{marks1978general} for our solver, under (a-i), which can be shown using the techniques of~\cite{xu2014global} and are omitted here for brevity. \end{proof}